andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 {% math %} = (a + b)^2 - c^2 = {% endmath %}

-At this point I felt super-satisfied with myself that I'd spotted the square-of-a-sum and stopped.
-But I'd missed one more pattern - a difference-of-squares.
+At this point I felt super-satisfied with myself that I'd spotted the _Square of a Sum_ and stopped.
+But I'd missed one more pattern - a _Difference of Squares_.
 Let's apply that too.

 {% math %} = (a + b - c)(a + b + c){% endmath %}